jasonthewhale/GPT_AUDIT/README.md

 4. Boosted Search Engine
 To be honest, ChatGPT has been a partner for me when coding, including this project.
 In some specific areas, ChatGPT is extremely powerful compared with Google and Bing.
 Programming is one of them.
-Mirosoft planned to integrate ChatGPT into Bing in March and some source said Baidu would release its own chat bot in the same month.
+Microsoft planned to integrate ChatGPT into Bing in March and some source said Baidu would release its own chat bot in the same month.
 Not to mention Google, I sincerely think Google has been improving its own AI for search engine, which is definitely not inferior to OpenAI.
 This area is massive and many vulnerabilities could cause bugs, but it's always good to try.